PhD Community

 Meet the board

 We are the board members of the TNO PhD Community.
-We are all PhD researchers, actively working in projects across different departments of TNO.
-Our primary focus as a board is to create exciting events and opportunities for you to network, develop and create an impact with your PhD research!
+We are all PhD researchers, actively working on projects across different departments of TNO.
 Find out a bit more about us below.